Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Introduction

 \subsection{Main results}

-In what follows, $F$ is a \emph{transient} generalized Sierpinski carpet, with $\rho_F<1$ (equivalently, $d_s(F)>2$).
-This includes any generalized Sierpinski carpet whose cross-section contains a full copy of the $2$-plane $[0,1]^2$ (\emph{cf.} \cite{BB99}*{\S 9}), as well as other, \emph{but not all}, $d$-dimensional ($d\geq 3$) carpets, such as the Menger sponge.
+In what follows, $F$ is a generalized Sierpinski carpet which supports \emph{transient} Brownian motion, \emph{i.e.,} $\rho_F<1$, or equivalently, $d_s(F)>2$.
+This includes the standard $d$-dimensional carpet for $d\geq 3$ (where $F_1$ is obtained by removing a center cube of side $1/3$); the standard $3$-dimensional Menger sponge (where $F_1$ is obtained by removing a cube of side $1/3$ centered on each of the 6 faces of the unit cube, plus the cube of side $1/3$ situated at the body center); and many, \emph{but not all}, carpets in $\mathbb{R}^d$ with $d\geq 3$.
 Our analysis does \emph{not} apply to any generalized Sierpinski carpet in $\mathbb{R}^2$, whereby $\rho_F>1$ and is hence recurrent.